-In the nineteenth century, the British East India Company was the world’s biggest drug smuggler.
-It was generating massive revenues by smuggling opium to China.
-It was also controlling the opium trade to Europe, Africa, and the Americas.
-The East India Company can be seen as the world’s first drug cartel.
-In 1839, Chinese Commissioner of Canton Lin Zexu wrote a letter to England’s Queen Victoria.
-He asked her why the British were pushing a poisonous substance like opium into China and he asked her to order her subjects to desist from opium smuggling.
+In the nineteenth century, the East India Company (EIC) was the world’s biggest drug smuggler.
+The company was generating immense revenues by smuggling opium to China, and was controlling the opium trade to Europe, Africa, and the Americas.
+In 1839, Chinese Commissioner of Canton Lin Zexu wrote a letter to Queen Victoria, asking her to explain why her British subjects were pushing opium into China.
+He implored her to order her subjects to desist from opium smuggling.
 Here’s an excerpt from Lin Zexu’s letter:

-Lin Zexu had written the letter to Queen Victoria under the direction of the Chinese Emperor Tao-kuang who wanted to stamp out the consumption of opium in China.
+Lin Zexu wrote the letter to Queen Victoria under the direction of the Chinese Emperor Tao-kuang, who wanted to stamp out the consumption of opium in China.
 In 1838, the Chinese confiscated 20,000 cases of British opium which they set on fire.
 But the East Indian Company continued to smuggle opium into China by bribing Chinese officials.
-In 1840, the Chinese banned British ships from entering Chinese ports.
-The East Indian Company lodged a complaint with London and the British government responded with its military might.
+In 1840, when the Chinese banned British ships from entering Chinese ports, the East Indian Company lodged a complaint with London and the British government responded with its military might.

 Between 1850 and 1864, China was rocked by the catastrophic Taiping Rebellion which made the country even more vulnerable to exploitation by the British.
 Between 1856 and 1858, the British fought a second war with China.
 In 1860, there was a third war.
 These two wars enabled the British to impose harsher terms on China.
-The people of China blamed the British for destroying the lives of millions of their young generation by making them addicted to opium.
-In the 1840s, the citizens of Canton released a manifesto which gives a good idea of the anger that the Chinese felt for the British.
-Here’s an excerpt from the manifesto:
+British opium continued to pour into China and millions of young Chinese became addicted to opium.